ChickenCoop24/AltruismProject/README.md

 # AltruismProject
-A school project about altruism made by Cooper Werner Images and CSS are necessary for the file to work.
+A school project about altruism made by Cooper Werner.
+Images and CSS are necessary for the file to work.
 Thank you